-"Safe, Smart Growth" (SSG) is a set of development strategies that aim to ensure the growth of communities and infrastructure that are resilient to natural disasters with thriving economies and healthy environments.
-SSG is a comprehensive planning approach that emerges from the intersection of three key areas of practice - hazard mitigation, climate impact adaptation, and smart growth - which are each associated with voluminous policy guidance and best practices.
-Combining elements of these best practices can identify opportunities to incorporate successful implementation of SSG Principles in planning and development.
-These principles include considerations such as early planning collaboration, establishing policies to support sustainable development and maintenance of ecosystem services, and promotion of knowledgeable communities as well as adaptive management frameworks.
+"Safe, Smart Growth" (SSG) is a set of development strategies that aim to ensure the growth of communities and infrastructure resilient to natural disasters with thriving economies and healthy environments.
+SSG is a comprehensive planning approach that emerges from the intersection of three critical areas of practice - hazard mitigation, climate impact adaptation, and smart growth - each associated with voluminous policy guidance and best practices.
+Combining these best practices can identify opportunities to incorporate the successful implementation of SSG Principles in planning and development.
+These principles include considerations such as early planning collaboration, establishing policies to support sustainable development and maintenance of ecosystem services, and promotion of knowledgeable communities and adaptive management frameworks.

-To support the operationalization of these principles in CNMI, a Guidance Manual for Smart, Safe Growth of the Northern Mariana Islands was developed for OPD as the product of a technical assistance grant from U.S. Federal Emergency Management Agency (FEMA) and the U.S. Environmental Protection Agency's Region IX Pacific Islands Office (EPA) in November, 2018.
+To support the operationalization of these principles in CNMI, a Guidance Manual for Smart, Safe Growth of the Northern Mariana Islands was developed for OPD as the product of a technical assistance grant from U.S. Federal Emergency Management Agency (FEMA) and the U.S. Environmental Protection Agency's Region IX Pacific Islands Office (EPA) in November 2018.
 The guide included a "regulations review" highlighting opportunities to mainstream "smart, safe growth" (SSG) principles into CNMI law and policies.

-The guide notes that "resilient communities that result from incorporation of SSG principles are planned and built to withstand current and future weather events and natural hazards with minimal physical damage or community disruption."
+The guide notes that "resilient communities that result from the incorporation of SSG principles are planned and built to withstand current and future weather events and natural hazards with minimal physical damage or community disruption."
 These principles are compatible with complementary concepts of sustainable development as well as indicators and metrics of the United Nation's Sustainable Development Goals.
-They can also be applied to project-specific planning and project implementation review through the use of a checklist developed to incorporate these considerations, available here.
+They can also be applied to project-specific planning, and project implementation review through the use of a checklist developed to incorporate these considerations, available at https://opd.gov.mp/library/reports/opd-safe-smart-growth-guidance-for-cnmi/.
+Guidance updates and a more user-friendly survey tool and trainings will further support the incorporation of SSG principles into project scoping, screening, and implementation efforts.